Enhancing Spoofing Speech Detection Using Rhythm Information: Method

-This work focuses on detecting TTS-generated speech using rhythm information.
-Rhythm is a temporal representation that characterizes how fast the speaker utters each syllable.
-Due to the coupling of information, accurately represent rhythm information with a single hand-crafted feature is challenging.
-However, in the natural speech generation process, rhythm information is independent, to a certain degree.
+This work focuses on detecting TTS-generated speech using rhythm information. \textit{Rhythm} is a temporal representation that characterizes how fast the speaker utters each syllable.
+Due to the coupling of information, accurately representing rhythm information with a single hand-crafted feature is challenging.
+However, in the natural speech generation process, rhythm information is independent to a certain degree.
 The process of human speech generation is a coordinated workflow involving various organs.
-Source-filter model has approximated and simplified this process~\cite{fant1981source}.
+The source-filter model has approximated and simplified this process~\cite{fant1981source}.
 Through the compression of the lungs, airflow is generated.
 Upon passing through the glottis, airflow gives rise to glottal flow.
 The glottal flow undergoes modulation within the vocal tract, resulting in the production of initial speech.
 This speech subsequently radiates outward via the lips and oral cavity.
-In frequency domain, the process could be expressed as $S(f) = G(f)V(f)L(f)$~\cite{perrotin2019spectral}, where $S$ and $G$ are the spectrum of speech and glottal flow. $V$ and $L$ are the vocal tract filter and lip radiation filter, respectively.
+In the frequency domain, the process could be expressed as $S(f) = G(f)V(f)L(f)$~\cite{perrotin2019spectral}, where $S$ and $G$ are the spectrums of speech and glottal flow. $V$ and $L$ are the vocal tract and lip radiation filters, respectively.

 In this generation process, the F0 and rhythm information are mainly provided by the glottal flow, while the vocal tract modulation provides speaker and semantic information.
-Therefore, we believe that by predicting the vocal tract information of speech and filtering out it, rhythm features could be obtained.
+Therefore, rhythm features could be obtained by predicting the vocal tract information of speech and filtering it out.
 The response of the vocal tract could be estimated by employing linear predictive coding (LPC).
 The response of lips radiation could be approximated as a derivative filter with coefficient d close to 1 \cite{mcloughlin2016speech}, $L(z)=1-dz^{-1}$.
-By inverse filtering the vocal tract filters and lip radiation filters of each frame and subsequently overlapping them, the glottal flow of a speech utterance can be achieved.
+The glottal flow of a speech utterance can be achieved by inverse filtering the vocal tract filters and lip radiation filters of each frame and subsequently overlapping them.
 We introduce Iterative Adaptive Inverse Filtering (IAIF)~\cite{alku91_eurospeech} method to implement this process and obtain the glottal flow.